 Junior Achievement of Greater St. Louis' volunteer-delivered, kindergarten-12th grade programs help students understand how to manage money, explore what it means to start a business and be better prepared for the future of work.
 Student, faculty and staff of the Chaifetz School of Business participate in JA in a Day, teaching business concepts to elementary students.

 The commitment of the Service Leadership Program comes to life each year when students take time out of their busy schedules to dedicate their talents, labor and care to the less fortunate in the St. Louis community.
 Students, as well as faculty and staff, join together and volunteer to serve and live out the values of our Jesuit tradition.

 Each year the school and program choose a charitable cause partner.
-After months of preparation and planning the Cook School community comes together for a day to rally around the charity by providing supplies, labor and a commitment to bettering the programs and subsequently St. Louis.
+After months of preparation and planning the Chaifetz School community comes together for a day to rally around the charity by providing supplies, labor and a commitment to bettering the programs and subsequently St. Louis.